 My older daughter, for anyone keeping track, will be a high school senior this year.
 She’s been using a cyber charter school since 8th grade, so she’s already accustomed to remote learning and perfectly happy to continue with that.

 Once again, I’m grateful for how the Covid timing has all worked out for our family.
-Caroline already doesn’t have the typical high school experience, so she doesn’t care if her senior year is all out of whack.
-And David is missing a chunk of his college experience, but at least it’s in the middle of it.
+C already doesn’t have the typical high school experience, so she doesn’t care if her senior year is all out of whack.
+And D is missing a chunk of his college experience, but at least it’s in the middle of it.
 Hopefully he will get to have a “normal” senior year.

-Becca has definitely missed out on the most, with her 8th grade year getting cut short, and all the exciting events and trips canceled.
+R has definitely missed out on the most, with her 8th grade year getting cut short, and all the exciting events and trips canceled.
 Hopefully she will get a fairly normal high school experience, once we get Covid under control.

 So anyway!
 That’s where we are.